arangodb/docs/3.10/graphs-pregel.md

 and they do not need to be persisted across instance restarts.

-Parts of the Pregel temporary results (aggregated messages) may also be stored in thehmain memory, and currently the aggregation cannot fall back to memory-mapped files.
+Parts of the Pregel temporary results (aggregated messages) may also be stored in the main memory, and currently the aggregation cannot fall back to memory-mapped files.
 That means if an algorithm needs to store a lot of result messages temporarily, it may consume a lot of the main memory.